Are Auto Accident Insurance Settlements Taxable?

 With tax season almost upon us, some of our clients might be wondering whether they need to claim their car accident settlement on their tax returns.
 And if so, how much can they expect to pay in taxes on their settlement?

+Is a car accident settlement taxable?
 Generally, you will not need to pay any taxes on your auto accident insurance settlement.
 As is often the case with tax law, there are exceptions to the general rule.
 Everything will depend on what types of losses you received compensation for in your settlement.
 Most often (if you did not take an itemized deduction for the specific injury in previous years) settlements from physical injuries and sickness are non-taxable.
 This should save you a considerable amount of money, allowing you to use the entirety of your settlement for getting back on your feet.
 Let’s run down through the most common types of damages awarded, but first we’ll look at the applicable Internal Revenue Service (IRS) rule below.

 The Relevant IRS Rule